 Many eco raincoats are made from recycled plastic bottles.
 Is this safe, considering plastic has hormone disruptors?
 Obviously you don’t want to use for clothing next to a child’s skin (and definitely not for baby clothing).
 But raincoats are not touching our skin, and they do keep out the rain.
 Organic cotton raincoats are great.

+Many eco raincoats used up recycled plastic bottles, as this material is waterproof.
+Is it safe?
 Dr Martin Mulvihill (a chemist) says that it takes 38 days of a water bottle being heated to reach unsafe levels for water you ingest (not fabric on your skin).
 So he says unless you are working out in 150 degrees, wearing recycled plastic clothing is not likely to be a problem.
 Be concerned about the finish (used to stop wrinkling).
 However always wash recycled plastic clothing (and synthetic materials) in a microfiber catch bag, to stop microplastics breaking off in the machine.

 - Thought offers quality organic raincoats, with no toxic coatings.

 - Seasalt (Cornwall) offers fully waterproof raincoats, made from an eco-friendly alternative to oilskin.
 Tested in Cornish windy rain, you will however have to ‘read the ingredients’ of each, as a few have leather trim, and there is no filter.